Tipsy-12/Research-Paper-Assistant/README.md

 ---

 ### ⚙️ How to Use (Colab)
-Open the notebook in Google Colab
+Open the notebook MMRAG.ipynb in Google Colab

 Upload the research paper PDF